Linear lesions may occur in groups of three (or four) and have been called "breakfast, lunch, and dinner (and a snack)."

 - Typically, because the patient is the only one bitten in the family, he/she "is certain it is not bugs!"

-The most common response is an intensely urticarial papule or nodule.
+The most common response is an intensely itchy urticarial papule or nodule.
 Lesions may have a scab or disruption in the center from the bite.
 Targetoid or bullous lesions may be seen.
 The lesion usually occurs in an exposed area.
 Linear lesions may occur in groups of three (or four) and have been called "breakfast, lunch, and dinner (and a snack)."
 Bullous lesions are usually tense, filled with clear fluid, and with an uninflamed base.
 Asymmetry is almost always part of the pattern, helping with the diagnosis.
+Itchy argues for a bite where as pain might signify an infection.

 Potential reservoirs in the house for arthropods or their hosts include: